Almost-Garbage

 You and your spouse might not agree on when to toss that "favorite" old t-shirt (one person's garbage is another person's almost-garbage).

-1. Almost-spoiled: Unpresentable, decayed, or ruined, etc., to the point that you almost-need a new one.
-(Very soft bananas, seven year old cars, old underwear.)
+1. Almost-spoiled: Not very presentable, to the point that you almost-need a new one.
+(Worn-out or torn clothing.)

 2. Almost-obsolete: There's a better version of what you have now, but the one you have is still good.
 (Gadgets and software often fall into this category.
 "Historical" and "landmark" buildings could be in this category.)